austriker27/davidalindahl__3.0/content/collections/pages/home.md

 template: home
 author: 59e67be5-435b-45c1-a7e6-1d9a02873b6e
 updated_by: 59e67be5-435b-45c1-a7e6-1d9a02873b6e
-updated_at: 1668654947
+updated_at: 1695417283
-banner: 'I''m open to new opportunities especially if they include any of the following: Shopify, Statamic, Craft CMS, Tailwind CSS, and/or Vue.js.'
+banner: "I'm open to new opportunities especially if they include any of the following: Shopify, Statamic, Craft CMS, Tailwind CSS, Nuxt.js, or Vue.js."
 subtitle: 'Front End/UI Developer | Designer | E-commerce Operator | Entrepreneur | Outdoor Adventurer | Photographer'
 about_text: |-
   Howdy! 👋 <br><br>